-In its ongoing upland restoration through reforestation program, the District completed hand planting of 1,264 acres of longleaf pine habitat in January 2020.
-Approximately 917,664 longleaf pine tubelings were planted within the Econfina Creek and Chipola River Water Management Areas (WMA).
-Of note, the seventeen millionth longleaf pine tree planted by the District was part of this year's restoration project.
+In its ongoing upland restoration through reforestation program, the District completed hand planting of 964 acres of longleaf pine habitat in January 2021.
+Approximately 699,864 longleaf pine tubelings were planted within the Econfina Creek and Chipola River Water Management Areas (WMA).

-Prescribed burns were conducted on 650 acres at the Sand Hill Lakes Mitigation Bank in Washington County, 60 acres at Plum Creek, 234 acres at the Ward Creek West restoration site in Bay County, and 90 acres at the Yellow River Ranch restoration site in Santa Rosa County.
-Shrub reduction was conducted on 160 acres at the Dutex restoration site in Escambia County and 330 acres at Ward Creek West.
-In addition, 75 pounds of wiregrass seed was collected at the Sand Hill Lakes Mitigation ban for future revegetation in 2022.
+Prescribed burns were conducted on 657 acres at the Sand Hill Lakes Mitigation Bank in Washington County and 70 acres in Escambia County.
+Shrub reduction was conducted on 120 acres at the Dutex restoration site in Escambia County and 25 acres at the Sand Hill Lakes Mitigation Bank.
+In addition, 75 pounds of wiregrass seed was collected at the Sand Hill Lakes Mitigation Bank and 33 pounds of toothache grass was collected at Lafayette Creek for future revegetation in 2022.
 These restoration activities improve wetland functions and offset wetland losses caused by transportation projects.